 See your counselor for all questions and authorization to enroll.

-Union credit recovery is an online computer program offered in three semesters - fall, spring and as summer school - allowing students to recover credits for courses they have failed.
+Union credit recovery is an online computer program offered iduring fall, spring and as summer school - allowing students to recover credits for courses they have failed.

-Orientations are held every Monday at 3:30 in Room 2122 at the High School.
+Orientations are held each day Monday-Thursday in room 2122 at the High School.
 Students must attend orientation before they may begin their course.

 Enrollment and Cost

 Enrollment cards may be obtained from the student's school counselor.
 Completed enrollment cards and the registration fee should be turned in to Brenda Willis, Financial Clerk at the High School.
 Enrollment cards completed by student and counselor must be returned with the registration fee before a student may begin coursework.
-The last day to enroll for 2015 Fall Credit Recovery is October 29.
-All courses must be complete by December 11.
-The fee for Union’s Edgenuity courses is $125 and is non-refundable.
+The fee for Credit Recovery is $30 for one course and $60 for two or more courses.
+Cash, check and money orders are accepted, payable to Union Public Schools.

 Each Credit Recovery course offers 0.5 credit to students who have successfully completed the virtual course.
 Each student’s grade will be reported to their respective school.
 Union’s Credit Recovery program will not offer first-time or new credit.
-Courses earned through credit recovery DO NOT meet NCAAP eligilibity requirements.
-Non-Union students will need to provide proof of enrollment from their school, and the student’s home school must accept our program for their credit.
+Courses earned through credit recovery DO NOT meet NCAA eligibility requirements.

 In addition to the initial orientation, each student’s attendance in the computer lab is required to complete a minimal number of tests and quizzes under the supervision of the instructor.
-Throughout the summer session, student progress will be monitored by teachers who are available to provide instructional and technical support.
+Throughout the session, student progress will be monitored by teachers who are available to provide instructional and technical support.
+Students who have not logged in for 10 or more days will have their account disabled, and they will have to report to the class during lab hours to be reactivated.
 When you are in the building for Credit Recovery, you must report to and remain in the classroom.
 Transportation will NOT be provided.